 Over the years, I’ve developed a highly-intuitive style of massage therapy.
 When I say I listen to my clients first and treat them second, I refer to listening on a variety of levels: verbal, physical and energetic.
 Even if you don’t like “all that weird energy stuff,” I will work with you in the manner most comfortable for you.
 You live in your body and know it best.
 I’m simply here to help you pay attention to your own inner physician and discover the right treatment to help your body heal itself.

-I specialize in helping people with tendonitis, thoracic outlet syndrome, headaches, shoulder pain, neck issues, trigger point pain, muscular sciatic nerve entrapment issues, energy blockages and more.
+I specialize in helping people with tendonitis, thoracic outlet syndrome, headaches, shoulder pain, neck issues, trigger point pain, muscular sciatic nerve entrapment issues, lymphedema, energy blockages and more.
 I continually study and explore new modalities to help my clients get back on the path to health.
 I am licensed by the state of Colorado and a member of the Associated Bodywork and Massage Professionals.

 If you have pain, headaches or physical discomfort that you think might be muscle or stress related, give me a call to discuss your issue.
 I would also be happy to speak with your physician, chiropractor, physical therapist, or acupuncturist to formulate a holistic treatment plan.
 Massage therapy and/or energy work just might help you feel better.